ghpipeline/pipeline/README.md

 ## Final Results & Interpretation ##

 ### Model Performance Summary
 Our final model — an XGBoost classifier — was trained using cross-validation to ensure generalization and avoid overfitting.
-The model achieved strong results during training, with metrics such as:
+The model achieved strong results during training, with metrics being evaluated using 5-fold cross-validation on the training set and verified on a held-out test set.

+The Looker Studio dashboard presents performance metrics and model predictions **on the full dataset**.
+This includes:
+- Total number of Class I predictions vs actual Class I recalls
+- Confusion matrix values (TP, FP, TN, FN)
+- Overall model confidence scores and accuracy breakdowns:

     - **Accuracy:** XX%
     - **Precision (Class I):** XX%
     - **Recall (Class I):** XX%
     - **ROC AUC:** XX

-These metrics were evaluated using 5-fold cross-validation on the training set and verified on a held-out test set.

-> *Recall for Class I recalls is especially important, as it reflects the model’s ability to catch the most dangerous cases.*

-### Dashboard Interpretation
-The Looker Studio dashboard presents performance metrics and model predictions **on the full dataset**.
-This includes:
-- Total number of Class I predictions vs actual Class I recalls
-- Confusion matrix values (TP, FP, TN, FN)
-- Overall model confidence scores and accuracy breakdowns

 We use this full-dataset view to monitor how the model behaves **across all historical recall data**, which is especially useful when validating the model's utility in practical settings.